-Mental health principles from the trauma-informed care movement can make your ministry a healing, healthy space for all families.
+Mental health principles from the trauma-informed care movement can make your ministry a healing, healthy space for all families, especially those facing mental-health crises during the COVID-19 pandemic.

 An unfortunate reality of modern life is that children and families experience trauma and traumatic events at high rates and with lasting impact.
 Consider this: How many families do you know who’ve been touched by the heartbreaking reality of divorce?
 What about families who deal with domestic violence?
 How many children face ongoing bullying at school?
 How many have been the victim of a crime? of abuse?
-Traumatic events are, sadly, all-too-common for today’s families.
+Now consider the trauma induced or amplified by a global pandemic.
+Sadly, traumatic experience is all-too-common for today’s families.

 Trauma Can Happen to Anyone